ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-6-1.md

-Chapter 6: Implementing Improvement Plans: Role of Implementation in Achieving Consistent Improvement
+Role of Implementation in Achieving Consistent Improvement
 =====================================================================================================

 Effective implementation is essential to achieving consistent improvement.
 In this chapter, we will discuss the role of implementation in achieving consistent improvement and techniques for implementing improvement plans effectively.